angie0120/aws-automated-access-review/README.md

 ### AWS security services

-- IAM Access Analyzer only works if an analyzer exists.
+- IAM Access Analyzer only starts working after you set it up.
+It doesn’t look back at old data.
+So if you change its settings, remember to re-run the Lambda.
-- Findings are not retroactive.
-You must re-run Lambda after config changes.
 - CloudTrail must log all management events for useful results.

 ### Serverless architecture & devops